Frequently Asked Questions

 A. Three years from the application date, NOT the matriculation date.

 A. You can submit your supplemental and fee payment prior to Perelman receiving your MCAT score.
-Your application will be held until the receipt of the score.
-We recommend submitting all additional materials so that when the score is received, your application will go complete and enter the queue for screening.
+We recommend submitting all additional materials while awaiting your score.

 A. The primary AMCAS application must be submitted by October 15, 11:59 p.m.
 EDT.
 The secondary application and supporting materials must be received by November 15, 11:59 p.m.
 EST.